tremor-rs/tremor-www/docs/reference/operators/backpressure.md

 **Configuration options**:

-- `timeout` - Maximum allowed 'write' time in milliseconds.
+- `timeout` - Maximum allowed 'write' time in nanoseconds.
 - `steps` - Array of values to delay when a we detect backpressure. (default: `[50, 100, 250, 500, 1000, 5000, 10000]`)
 - `method` - Either `discard` or `pause` to define how backpressure is handled (default: `discard`)